When, Where, And How To See One Of Maui’s Best Sights

 Some people never see the crater because they heard you have to go up there at sunrise, and sunrise comes at a bad time of day, especially when you are on vacation and don’t feel like getting up at 3 AM to start the trip up to the top.
 But there is no need to go at sunrise.
 In my opinion, the crater looks best in the middle of the day, when the sunlight is shining down into the depths, lighting up the sand and rocks and minerals and making them sparkle.

 Usually you just view the crater from the rim.
-But if you are more adventurous, you can hike down into the crater (very difficult hiking back up), or go in by horseback.
+But if you are more adventurous, you can hike down into the crater (very difficult hiking back up).
 If you are wondering about the famous bike ride down the mountain (not recommended), click for my page about bike the volcano.